 After a medical emergency or hardship due to income loss, your emergency fund can be a lifeline.
-And given the current economic fallout from the COVID-19 pandemic, it’s more important than ever to have a safety net to fall back on in the face of financial distress.
+And given the continued economic fallout from the COVID-19 pandemic, it’s more important than ever to have a safety net to fall back on in the face of financial distress.

 “Unplanned expenses can happen at any time, and nothing helps you sleep better at night than knowing you have some money put away just in case,” says Greg McBride, CFA, chief financial analyst at Bankrate.com.

 But for many Americans, the reality is much less certain.

 According to data from the Federal Reserve, nearly four in 10 Americans would be unable to cover an unexpected expense of $400 with cash or its equivalent.
 And new data show that 40% of households making less than $40,000 per year suffered a job loss in March.

 But you don’t have to wait for an economic rebound to begin saving money.
 Even if you’re already facing income disruption or financial hardship, you can begin setting aside cash for the future.

 This guide will help you make the most of an emergency fund — from determining how much cash to save to deciding how and when to use your savings.
 Here’s how to best make your emergency fund work for you.